Sovereign-Labs/sovereign-book/src/3-2-testing-your-module.md

 ### 2. Event Testing

-Verify your module emits the correct events.
-Note that the event enum name (e.g., `TestRuntimeEvent`) is automatically generated based on your runtime name in the `generate_optimistic_runtime!` macro:
+Verify that your module emits the correct events.
+Note that the event enum name (e.g., `TestRuntimeEvent`) is automatically generated based on your runtime name.

 ```rust
 #[test]